chrisnoonan98675/site/xl-testview/how-to/add-a-project.markdown

 - test specification
 ---

-[Test specifications](/xl-testview/how-to/create-a-test-specification.html) are always grouped in projects.
+Projects provide a way to group [Test specifications](/xl-testview/how-to/create-a-test-specification.html).
 To add a new project:

 1. Click **Projects** in the top menu bar.
 2. Click on the **Add project** button.